thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 OOT Randomizer-style hints are planned in the future, in the style of "a catacombs boss drops a key item" or "there are no key items in Leyndell".

+## Enemy randomization

+Enemy randomizer shuffles enemies and bosses within categories.
+By default, major bosses replace other bosses, minor bosses replace other minor bosses, regular enemies replace other regular enemies, and so on.
+Minibosses like night bosses, overworld dragon bosses, and evergaol bosses each have their own categories.

+The categorization of major bosses in enemy randomizer is slightly different from the categorization in item randomizer.
+Some additional major bosses are added in enemy randomizer, like Fia's Champions, Fortissax, Gideon.
+Elemer of the Briar is a major boss in item randomizer, because he has an achievement, but is downgraded to a minor boss in enemy randomizer because room very small.

+The warp from Raya Lucaria to Volcano Manor is changed so that getting consumed by the abductor enemy is no longer required.
+Instead, the only requirement is to die at the bottom of the elevator through any means.

+Aside from default enemy categories, customization is possible if you check "Custom enemy placement" and then click "Edit custom enemy placement".
+Each custom configuration is called a preset and is saved as a file in the `presets` directory.
+Most common types of customization like "Merge non-major bosses" and "Replace wildlife with regular enemies" can be achieved by clicking on Quick Edit links at the bottom.

+For each category, custom enemy pools can specify which enemies are randomly selected.
+Within a category, all pool frequencies add up to 100%.
+Click the "+" button to add a new pool.
+You can add enemies to pools, and when a pool is selected, an enemy in that pool will be randomly selected based on its frequency in the vanilla game.
+"Self" is synonymous with whichever category you're editing, so by default, all categories are replaced with 100% Self.

+Finally, custom enemy placement also has "Oops All" mode, which replaces all enemies with a single boss or enemy type, and "Enemy Onslaught" which duplicates (or more) each enemy and boss.
+Onslaught can be used with or without randomization, by adding or removing "All Enemies and Bosses" from being randomized or not.

 ## Special thanks

-Thanks to TKGP for SoulsFormats, Meowmaritus for SoulsFormats EMEVD editing and quickhack UXM, and HotPocketRemix for EMEVD instruction reversing.
+Thanks to TKGP and katalash for SoulsFormats, Meowmaritus for SoulsFormats EMEVD editing and initial UXM, and HotPocketRemix for EMEVD instruction reversing.
 Thanks to everyone in ?ServerName? for being helpful and informative, and everyone in the rando discord for brainstorming ideas.

 Thanks to katalash for creating Mod Engine and giving special permission to distribute it with this mod.

-Finally, thanks to Saltyfish_King, Fababfan, Plante, proteh, Leekos, Kuroko, 刀子, and SaniTOS for contributing translations and permission to use them in this mod.
+Finally, thanks to Saltyfish_King, Fababfan, Plante, proteh, Leekos, Kuroko, 刀子, SaniTOS, and HiJacked for contributing translations and permission to use them in this mod.

-Source code is partly published to https://github.com/thefifthmatt/SoulsRandomizers - this may not be directly usable until I can clean it up and MSBE is available in SoulsFormats.
+Source code is published to https://github.com/thefifthmatt/SoulsRandomizers and updated occasionally.
+Thanks to nex3 for creating a DSMS-compatible SoulsFormats fork to make this possible.